 The aim of this paper has been to explain and make fully transparent the construction of ELECLAW indicators.
-It should allow competent readers to assess our validity claim that these indicators actually measure the inclusiveness of electoral rights.
-We hope that national experts will also help us to improve reliability by checking the scores and weights that we have assigned to the various indicators against our qualitative database on electoral rights as well as their own knowledge.
+It should allow competent readers to assess our validity claim that these indicators indeed measure the inclusiveness of electoral rights.
+We hope that national experts will also help us to improve reliability by checking the scores and weights that we have assigned to the various indicators against our qualitative databases on electoral rights as well as their own knowledge.

-Since our current cross-section includes only EU member states in the year 2013, we again want to draw attention to the fact that this inductive aspect might pose some problems when increasing the spatial and temporal scope.
-However, as we have explained above, we do not anticipate serious problems, and some of our scales and separate treatment of EU citizens for the non-citizen resident category already facilitate the potential comparability of ELECLAW indicators for future expansions across space and time.
+Since our current cross-section includes only EU member states and the Americas in the years 2013 and 2015, we again want to draw attention to the fact that this inductive aspect might pose some problems when increasing the spatial and temporal scope.
+However, as we have explained above, we do not anticipate serious problems, and some of our scales and separate treatment of EU citizens for the non-citizen resident category already facilitate the potential comparability of the ELECLAW indicators for future expansions across space and time.